agadewar/terraform-new/README.md

 	3. terraform apply

 4. Setup Data Lake
+    1. Remove any existing ".terraform" folder if copying from an existing folder and this is new non-existing infrastructure
+	2. Edit "terraform/dev/data-lake/main.tf"
+		1. Edit "terraform { backend {} }" as needed
+		2. Edit "locals { * }" as needed
-	1. cd /c/projects-sapience/terraform/dev/datalake
+	3. cd terraform/dev/data-lake
-	2. Review the "azurerm_data_lake_store_firewall_rule"(s) that are configured in "main.tf"
+	4. Review the "azurerm_data_lake_store_firewall_rule"(s) that are configured in "main.tf"
-	3. terraform init
+	5. terraform init
-	4. terraform apply
+	6. terraform apply

 5. Setup Event Hubs
+    1. Remove any existing ".terraform" folder if copying from an existing folder and this is new non-existing infrastructure
+	2. Edit "terraform/dev/data-lake/main.tf"
+		1. Edit "terraform { backend {} }" as needed
+		2. Edit "locals { * }" as needed
-	1. cd /c/projects-sapience/terraform/dev/eventhubs
+	3. cd terraform/dev/event-hubs
-	2. terraform init
+	4. terraform init
-	3. terraform apply
+	5. terraform apply
-	4. Give permissions to the "datalake" Event Hub to capture into the Data Lake configured above (see: https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-archive-eventhub-capture#assign-permissions-to-event-hubs)
+	6. Give permissions to the "datalake" Event Hub to capture into the Data Lake configured above (see: https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-archive-eventhub-capture#assign-permissions-to-event-hubs)
 		1. Create a New Folder in the Data Lake named "raw_data"
 		2. Follow the instructions in the link above
-	5. Go to Azure Portal and configure the "datalake" Event Hub to "Capture" -> On and into the Data Lake configured above at path "/raw_data" (see: https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-capture-enable-through-portal)
+	7. Go to Azure Portal and configure the "datalake" Event Hub to "Capture" -> On and into the Data Lake configured above at path "/raw_data" (see: https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-capture-enable-through-portal)

 2. Setup Databases
     1. Remove any existing ".terraform" folder if copying from an existing folder and this is new non-existing infrastructure